Elizabeth Whyte MBACP (Sen.Accred.) Counselling and Psychotherapy in Twyford, near Winchester

 At their best Counselling and Psychotherapy are creative processes which enable a person to gain insights and perceptions about themselves in ways which liberate and enrich their lives.
 My aspiration as a therapist is to work with individuals and couples towards this outcome.

-i believe it is therapeutic to provide a way of working with is respectful and is attuned to the unique nature of each person and which has a gentleness.
+i believe it is an essential part of the process of Counselling and Psychotherapy to provide a way of working with is both gentle and respectful and which is attuned to the unique nature of each person.

-The many years and different settings have given lots of opportunities to work with a varied and extensive number of issues.
-This has provided me with a rich breadth of experience enabling me to develop insights and find effective ways of responding effectively with each unique individual or couple who is seeking Counselling.
+For twenty years I worked in the NHS and alongside this I developed a Private Practice and also worked for Insurance Companies and Employee Assistance Programmes.
+The different settings have given me lots of opportunities to work with a varied and extensive number of issues as well as people from many different backgrounds and histories.
+This has provided me with a rich breadth of experience enabling me develop insights and find effective ways of responding effectively to each unique individual or couple who is seeking Counselling.

-My Private Practice started in Kingston upon Thames in the early nineties before I moved to Lee in South East London.
+Private Practice started in Kingston upon Thames in the early nineties before I moved to Lee in South East London.
 In 2023 I relocated from South East London and am now based in Twyford near Winchester in Hampshire.
 Nearby places include Chandlers Ford, Basingstoke, Andover, Eastleigh, Salisbury and Southampton.
-I continue to offer online and phone sessions and many of the people I saw who live in Lee, Blackheath, Lewisham, Greenwich and other areas of South East London are continuing with their therapy in this way.
+I continue to offer online and phone sessions and many of the people I saw who live in South East London are continuing with their therapy in this way.

 I continue to offer online sessions.
-Increasingly I have been discovering that people are choosing to make use of technology for their sessions because it makes therapy more accessible.
-It is especially helpful for those who live and/or work in different places.
+Increasingly people are choosing to make use of technology for their sessions because it makes therapy more accessible.
+It is especially helpful for those who live and/or work in different places at different times of the year.

-I accept GP and self-referrals and also referrals.
-Since I started working as a Counsellor and Psychotherapist about thirty years ago most of my work in this field has been spent in Private Practice and in the National Health Service.
+I accept GP and self-referrals and also referrals through insurance companies.
+Since I started work as a Counsellor and Psychotherapist about thirty years ago most of my work has been spent in Private Practice and in the NHS.

 My registration is with the British Association for Counselling and Psychotherapy.
 I am a Senior Accredited Counsellor/Psychotherapist with this professional body.

-I endeavour to understand with a person the unique factors which have brought them to this particular point in their lives so that together we are able to find ways forward which can be beneficial, liberating and creative and which will work most helpfully for them.
+I endeavour to understand with a person the unique factors which have brought them to this particular point in their lives so that together we can find ways forward which can be beneficial, liberating and creative and which work most helpfully for them.

 "The curious paradox is that when I accept myself just as I am, then I can change." - Carl Rogers